 Batavia, IL 60510

 Red Oak’s Wildlife Room includes a 500 gallon turtle and fish habitat, as well as frogs, salamanders, snakes, and more.
 Katie’s family visited this nature center a few summers ago; make sure to check out her full overview of Red Oak Nature Center.
-Current hours are Monday through Friday from 10:00am – 4:00pm.
-Saturday from 10:00am – 2:00pm.
-Closed on Sundays.
+Current hours are Tuesday through Friday from 10:00am – 4:00pm and Saturday from 10:00am – 2:00pm.
+Closed on Sundays and Mondays.